Evidence and Impact

 It’s extremely important that we regularly conduct external research to determine the effectiveness of Sumdog and highlight how regular use can positively impact children’s learning.

 Sumdog has been developed with the help of teachers and educational experts around the world.
 Effectiveness studies and case studies, together with regular focus groups and questionnaires, guide our pedagogy.
 In addition, consultation from independent experts and data analysis help refine our educational algorithms and user experience.

 A recent study demonstrated that using Sumdog for just 30 minutes a week almost doubled children’s fluency progress.
 With Sumdog, you can easily see student activity at a glance and the powerful diagnostic tool enables you to quickly identify strengths and areas for development.

 At Sumdog it’s important to regularly conduct external research.
 Here’s a selection of some recent studies carried out.

 Closes the gap

-During the 2017 – 18 school year, we measured the numeracy attainment gap between pupils in the least and the most deprived schools.
-Among pupils averaging at least 30 minutes per week on Sumdog, this gap shrank by 20%, using Sumdog’s diagnostic measures.
+During the 2017 – 18 school year, we measured the numeracy attainment gap between students in the least and the most deprived schools.
+Among students averaging at least 30 minutes per week on Sumdog, this gap shrank by 20%, using Sumdog’s diagnostic measures.

-We compared pupils using Sumdog frequently with those using it less.
+We compared students using Sumdog frequently with those using it less.
 Those averaging over 1 hour weekly made 1½ years’ curriculum progress.

 Validated by Dr. Afi Y. Wiggins from Texas State University, this study uses a quasi-experimental pre-test post-test design to explore the correlation between time spent on Sumdog and mathematics proficiency.

-This research paper looks at the effectiveness of Sumdog’s game-based learning to improve children’s mental mathematics, finding that 75% of the children said playing Sumdog had given them more confidence in maths
+This research paper looks at the effectiveness of Sumdog’s game-based learning to improve children’s mental mathematics, finding that 75% of the children said playing Sumdog had given them more confidence in math